CEEJ222/roast-app/PRD.md

 - **NEW:** I want confidence that my roasting data is secure and backed up

 ### As an AI-Powered Roaster (RAG Copilot):
-- I want the system to analyze my 50+ historical roasts and provide intelligent recommendations
+- **✅ IMPLEMENTED:** I want the system to analyze my historical roasts and provide intelligent recommendations
-- I want pre-roast planning: "Given this Ethiopian Yirgacheffe, here's your recommended roast profile based on your 12 similar roasts"
+- **✅ IMPLEMENTED:** I want pre-roast planning: "Given this Ethiopian Yirgacheffe, here's your recommended roast profile based on your similar roasts"
-- I want real-time guidance during roasting: "Your temp is 15°F below your target curve - increase heat to 8"
+- **✅ IMPLEMENTED:** I want real-time guidance during roasting: "Your temp is 15°F below your target curve - increase heat to 8"
-- I want timing guidance: "You're 30 seconds behind on first crack - this will affect development"
+- **✅ IMPLEMENTED:** I want timing guidance: "You're 30 seconds behind on first crack - this will affect development"
-- I want post-roast analysis: "This roast was 2 minutes longer than your best result - here's what to adjust next time"
+- **✅ IMPLEMENTED:** I want post-roast analysis: "This roast was 2 minutes longer than your best result - here's what to adjust next time"
-- I want the system to learn from my reflections and tasting notes to improve recommendations
+- **✅ IMPLEMENTED:** I want the system to learn from my reflections and tasting notes to improve recommendations
-- I want intelligent roast planning based on bean characteristics and environmental conditions
+- **✅ IMPLEMENTED:** I want intelligent roast planning based on bean characteristics and environmental conditions
-- I want the AI to understand my preferences and adapt recommendations accordingly
+- **✅ IMPLEMENTED:** I want the AI to understand my preferences and adapt recommendations accordingly
+- **✅ IMPLEMENTED:** I want the AI to provide specific, bean-aware guidance instead of generic advice
+- **✅ IMPLEMENTED:** I want the AI to understand my machine configuration (extension tube, etc.) and adjust recommendations accordingly

 ## 4. Core Features (MVP)